paymill/paymill-documentation/guides/reference/bridge-payframe.html.md

           );
         }
 ```
 The amount, currency and email fields are required and have to be submitted!
-Afterward if there are no errors, the token is appended to the form which is then submitted.
+Afterwards, if there are no errors, the token is appended to the form which is then submitted.
-Your response handler receives the same `error and `result` object as before and doesn't have to change.
+Your response handler receives the same `error` and `result` object as before and doesn't have to change.

 In addition to the errors of `createToken`, which can be found in the Documentation about our bridge, the following errors can occur when using `createTokenViaFrame`:

-- `frame_not_found - no credit card frame was found, make sure you have called `embedFrame` successfully
+- `frame_not_found` - no credit card frame was found, make sure you have called `embedFrame` successfully

 <div class="important">
   The regular `createToken` still exists and continues to be the appropriate method for creating **direct debit** tokens.